Know Acceptance Rates of World's Top Colleges

 All of these are combined and considered for academic factors.
-Although all your grades are important, but the strength of your curriculum is given higher considerable importance over your admissions test scores.
-Getting a high score will give you a chance of getting in but it does not guarantee admissions.
+Although all your grades are essential, the strength of your curriculum is given higher considerable importance over your admissions test scores.
+Getting a high score will provide you with a chance of getting in, but it does not guarantee admissions.
 Academic excellence goes far beyond grades and scores.
-It embodies educational growth and potential, intellectual curiosity and vitality.
-Therefore, all the other factors along with a good score will make your application impressive.
+It embodies educational growth and potential, intellectual curiosity, and vitality.
+Therefore, all the other factors, along with a good score, will make your application impressive.

-Academic excellence is crucial – above everything else, colleges are academic institutions.
+Academic excellence is crucial – above everything else, colleges are educational institutions.
 They want to see that you work.
-Part of the job for an admissions officer is to see if the applicant will fit in the college, if they will contribute in the classroom and if they will make a positive change in the college environment.
+Part of the job for an admissions officer is to see if the applicant will fit in the college, contribute to the classroom, and make a positive change in the college environment.
 These are a few things that they expect students to do -

 - Take advantage of resources like writing centers, labs, seminars, study abroad opportunities, etc.